Floating-point error mitigation: Monte Carlo arithmetic

 Error analysis by Monte Carlo arithmetic is accomplished by repeatedly injecting small errors into an algorithm's data values and determining the relative effect on the results.

 Extension of precision

-Extension of precision is the use of larger representations of real values than the one initially considered.
+Extension of precision is using of larger representations of real values than the one initially considered.
 The IEEE 754 standard defines precision as the number of digits available to represent real numbers.
 A programming language can include single precision (32 bits), double precision (64 bits), and quadruple precision (128 bits).
-While extension of precision makes the effects of error less likely or less important, the true accuracy of the results are still unknown.
+While extension of precision makes the effects of error less likely or less important, the true accuracy of the results is still unknown.

-Variable length arithmetic
+Variable-length arithmetic

-Variable length arithmetic represents numbers as a string of digits of variable length limited only by the memory available.
-Variable length arithmetic operations are considerably slower than fixed length format floating-point instructions.
+Variable length arithmetic represents numbers as a string of digits of a variable's length limited only by the memory available.
+Variable-length arithmetic operations are considerably slower than fixed-length format floating-point instructions.
 When high performance is not a requirement, but high precision is, variable length arithmetic can prove useful, though the actual accuracy of the result may not be known.